-Basin Electric has a diverse energy portfolio including coal, wind, natural gas, and nuclear.
+Basin Electric has a diverse energy portfolio including coal, wind, natural gas, and soon, solar.

 More than a decade ago, we built the first commercial-scale wind projects in the Dakotas.
 Commitment to the environment was one of our founding principles more than 50 years ago.
 Coal is still our primary fuel for base-load generation.
 See the At a Glance page for our generation portfolio.